 Once the ISO boots to the Desktop, it may look squished like below.

-If all is working well, either maximize the window or from the View menu select Fullscreen and the VM should resize and not warnings about software rendering mode.
+If all is working well, either maximize the window or from the View menu select Fullscreen and the VM should resize and not give warnings about software rendering mode.

 To learn more about libvirt, visit the Arch Linux Wiki